riginding/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 **This is handled in one of three ways:**

-1. We tell the operating system that we're interested in `Read` events but we want to wait for it to happen by `yielding` control over our thread to the OS.
+A. We tell the operating system that we're interested in `Read` events but we want to wait for it to happen by `yielding` control over our thread to the OS.
 The OS then suspends our thread by storing the register state and switch to some other thread.

     _From our perspective this will be blocking our thread until we have data to read._

-2. We tell the operating system that we're interested in `Read` events but we just want a handle to a the task which we can `poll` to check if the event is ready or not.
+B. We tell the operating system that we're interested in `Read` events but we just want a handle to a the task which we can `poll` to check if the event is ready or not.

     _The OS will not suspend our thread, so this will not block our code_

-3. We tell the operating system that we are probably going to be interested in many events, but we want to subscribe to one event queue.
+C. We tell the operating system that we are probably going to be interested in many events, but we want to subscribe to one event queue.
 When we `poll` this queue it will block until one or more event occurs.